 For example, I worked in an automotive business and we had regular quarterly meeting to`see if we could reduce the time taken to produce our 10 biggest sellers.
 We were often able to save 1% in time by making changes to how we manufactured the components.
 That's 4% per year, but measured over 10's of thousands of items it has a big impact and can often be the difference between making a loss and making a profit.

 The thing about Squeezing the Lemon is that you are constantly looking for improvements in performance to minimise the your costs of production.
 Normally we all focus on this in a downturn because with lower sales we must reduce costs.
 By contrast, as soon as sales rise we have a tendency to put efficiency on the back burner.
 Surely it makes sense to keep squeezing the lemon even when sales are up.

-Exigent Consulting provides specialist services to the Small and Medium Business including Managing High Growth, Business Turnaround, and Mentoring.
+Exigent Consulting provides specialist services for Managing High Growth, Business Turnaround, and Mentoring to the Small and Medium Business.
 We help business owners improve the profit performance of their business.